*According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 17.

 NCERT Solutions for Class 11 Biology Chapter 20 – Locomotion and Movement

-Locomotion and movement are some of the features exhibited by living entities, except for plants who are immobile.
-In previous years students would have studied the basics of locomotion and movement.
+Locomotion and movement are some of the features exhibited by living entities, except for plants that are immobile.
+In previous classes, students would have studied the basics of locomotion and movement.
 In Class 11, getting deeper into the topic, students are enlightened furthermore about the mechanism of locomotion and other related concepts.

 Movement is one of the significant features of living beings.
 Plants and animals exhibit a wide range of movements.
 Locomotion is a voluntary movement.
 Organisms move for different purposes, in search of food, shelter, away from predators, etc. Animals vary in the methods of their locomotion.
-The chapter of the term – II CBSE Syllabus (2021-22) briefs about the different structures used for locomotion, their mechanism, the skeletal system, joints, the various disorders of the skeletal system, and the muscular system.
+Class 11 Biology Chapter 10, according to the CBSE Syllabus (2023-24), explains the different structures used for locomotion, their mechanism, the skeletal system, joints, the various disorders of the skeletal system, and the muscular system.

 Key Features of NCERT Solutions for Class 11 Biology Chapter 20 – Locomotion and Movement

-- NCERT Solutions are framed with textbook-based content
+- NCERT Solutions are framed based on the textbook-based content

 - Use of relevant analogies wherever necessary